Patrick O'Flaherty (writer): Academic career

-In collaboration with historian Peter Neary, he wrote Part of the Main: An Illustrated History of Newfoundland and Labrador (1983) and edited By Great Waters (1977), an anthology of writing about Newfoundland and Labrador.
+In collaboration with historian Peter Neary, O'Flaherty wrote Part of the Main: An Illustrated History of Newfoundland and Labrador (1983) and edited By Great Waters (1977), an anthology of writing about Newfoundland and Labrador.
 O'Flaherty later completed three volumes on Newfoundland political history, Old Newfoundland: A History to 1843 (1999), Lost Country: The Rise and Fall of Newfoundland 1843-1933 (2005), and Leaving the Past Behind: Newfoundland History from 1934 (2011).

-In 2007 he became a Member of the Order of Canada.
-O'Flaherty was notably part of the wide Irish diaspora in Newfoundland, and is recognized as a modern Irish contributor to literature and research.
+In 2007, O'Flaherty was inducted into the Order of Canada.

+Personal life and death

+O'Flaherty was married to Marjorie Doyle, a writer and broadcaster, and had three sons from a previous marriage.

 He drowned in a swimming accident in August 2017.